nikitajadhav12022008-maker/Palindrome-checker/README.md

 -------

 ##🚀 Features:
-Works for both words and numbers
+-Works for both words and numbers
-Ignores letter case (case-insensitive check)
+-Ignores letter case (case-insensitive check)
-Instant result output
+-Instant result output
 -----

 ##🛠 Technologies Used:
-Python 3
+-Python 3
 ------

 ##🧠 Concepts Used:
-Strings
+-Strings
-Slicing ([::-1])
+-Slicing ([::-1])
-Conditional statements
+-Conditional statements
-User input
+-User input
 ------

 ##▶️ How to Run